TheSFReader/ddsmodeler/java5ApiTutorial/README.md

 Add a Data Structure named ChatMessage to the ChatModule.
 Add the fields :
 - senderId of type long
 - messageIndex of type long
-- message of type long
+- message of type string

 Select senderId and messageIndex as key for the Topic associated to the ChatMessage type.

 You should end with a model looking like the one shown below.